What Makes This Journey Special?

 — Private helicopter rental

-— Airport pick-up and drop-off
+— Airport meet & greet and drop-off

 Excursions & Activities:

-— Horseback rides through scenic spots
+— Horseback rides through scenic areas

 — Visit to the hot springs of Southern Enilchek

-— Boat cruise on Issyk-Kul
+— Boat excursion on Lake Issyk-Kul

 Accommodation: